LackOfMorals/lackofmorals.github.io/_posts/2024-09-06-aura-query-api-ga.md

 ```

 We can see the key name from the parameters JSON object array is $items.
 The array is iterated with use of the Cypher UNWIND command with each entry in the array referenced by item.
 The values are accessed by using the reference with the wanted property e.g item.name

-Read more about using parameters in the documentation for Query Parameters
+Read more about using parameters in the [documentation](https://neo4j.com/docs/query-api/current/) for the Query API.

 ## Other things you can do